kmmraj/offer-ms-train1/rest-offer/README.md

-- Add the pom dependency as follows
+- Add the pom dependency as follows,if not exists
   ```
      <!-- https://mvnrepository.com/artifact/io.quarkus/quarkus-oidc -->
     <dependency>